Features · seven pillars

 № 04

-Computer vision and OCR, on a leash
+Computer vision, OCR, and retrieval — on a leash

 AI that doesn't get in the way.